stoyicker/ivv/README.md

 # Tests
 White-box JVM-based unit tests are written using JUnit and instrumented black-box ones using Espresso.
 Feel free to run them using the different `test` and `cAT` Gradle tasks.
-Also note that for the JVM tests, although the requirements mentioned 'Complete coverage of clean unit tests', I'm assuming that this does not mean 100% statement/line coverage.
-I've written tests for some of the classes, but obviously not enough for full code coverage.

 # Points of discussion
 * Mockk vs Mockito: Not too different from each other.
 Mockk is mostly a re-write of mockito with a